keptn/enhancement-proposals/text/0007-uniform-first-version.md

-# First version of a Keptn uniform
+# First version of a Keptn Uniform

-The Keptn needs a uniform - the definition of HOW a Keptn executes continuous delivery or remediation tasks.
+The Keptn needs a Uniform - the definition of HOW a Keptn executes continuous delivery or automated operations tasks.

 ## Motivation